piotrwitek/typesafe-actions/README.md

-# TS Redux Actions
+# typesafe-actions
-> Typesafe Redux Action Creators for TypeScript
+> Typesafe Action Creators for Redux / Flux Architectures (in TypeScript)

-This lib is a part of [`react-redux-typescript`](https://github.com/piotrwitek/react-redux-typescript) library, which is a collection of valuable utilities commonly used across many TypeScript Projects.
+This lib is a part of [React & Redux TypeScript Guide](https://github.com/piotrwitek/react-redux-typescript-guide).

 - Thoroughly tested both logic and type correctness
 - No third-party dependencies